 The differences between systems mostly come down to how broad/specific your level of abstraction is and what criteria you're using for prioritization.

-If your goal is to lose 100 lbs in one year, that's a lag indicator.
+If you aim to lose 100 lbs in one year, that's a lag indicator.
 Without a system in place, your goal is just a wish.
 On the other hand, if you create a system with a vague unspoken goal of "losing weight," you're winning if you lost one pound this month.
 But, if you combine them, you might quickly discover that your 3,000 calories a day (lead indicator) system will not lead to achieving your goal, and it needs to be revised.